WHAT TO DO

 New Orleans is a magical city with its unique blend of cultures, cuisines and genuine hospitality.
 Whether you are in town for Mardi Gras, Jazz Fest or to just experience this fascinating place along the Mississippi River, the Big Easy has so much to offer.

 There are several great neighborhoods to explore in New Orleans, each with its own personality.
-One must begin in the city's oldest and most famous sector, the French Quarter.
+One must begin in the city's oldest and most famous sector, the French Quarter (Vieux Carre).
 I appreciate the history and beauty it offers as I wander the cobblestone alleys, courtyard gardens and look up to admire the notable wrought iron balconies.
 A good place to begin your tour of the Quarter would be down along the river at Decatur Street and work your way inland.
 There you'll find the souvenir shops, bars and restaurants.
 Take a peek inside the nearby French Market where vendors have been selling their goods for hundreds of years, making it one of the oldest public marketplaces in America.
 Next, head over to beautiful Jackson Square and marvel at the majestic St Louis Cathedral.
 This postcard pretty spot has a park where you can relax and watch local artists, musicians and fortune tellers do their thing.
-From there head to quaint Royal Street for its sophisticated antique shops and many of the Quarter's finest residences.
+From there, head to quaint Royal Street for its sophisticated antique shops and many of the Quarter's finest residences.
+Do not miss MS Rau, this impressive store has been in business since 1912.
 In my opinion, the one must stop you should make in the French Quarter is Preservation Hall on St Peter Street.
 Dating back to 1803, it is one of the most storied live music venues in New Orleans.
 Be sure to see the resident act perform, the Preservation Hall Jazz Band.
 You will most likely have to wait in line, but they are worth it.
 Lastly, end your exploration of the Quarter at New Orleans' most famous entertainment strip - Bourbon Street.
 Obviously it's not for everyone, but you must experience it at least once and preferably at night.
 From the numerous bars and strip clubs to the local jazz musicians and drunkards, it should provide you with a few memorable stories to tell, or not...
 Before heading out, drop in on Marie Laveau's House of Voodoo on Bourbon Street for a trinket or two.

 After the odyssey that is the Quarter walk over to a few of its neighbors, Treme and Faubourg Marigny.
 From its musical history, Treme is home to Congo Square (now Louis Armstrong Park), which was a gathering place for slaves.
 This is where they met to play music and thus is the birthplace of jazz.
 To experience jazz like a local, head to the Marigny and the amazing Frenchmen Street.
 This four block stretch of jazz bars, nightclubs and galleries is a fun time.
 It just might be the best concentration of live music venues in the country.
 Although there are several to choose from such as Blue Nile and Snug Harbor, my personal favorite is The Spotted Cat.
 Admission is free just as long as you enjoy the music, along with several local beers.